juand-r/EMNLP-2019/README.md

 ### Explainability

 :boom: [Human-grounded Evaluations of Explanation Methods for Text Classification](https://www.aclweb.org/anthology/D19-1523.pdf)
+> Examines "several model-agnostic and model-specific explanation methods for CNNs for text classification" and evaluates them with 3 "human-grounded evaluations" to answer the following questions:
+> - 1.
+Do the explanations reveal the model behavior?
+> - 2.
+Do they justify the model predictions?
+> - 3.
+Does it help people investigate uncertain predictions?
+>
+> See also: recent papers (2019-2020?) by Hanna Wallach on human evaluations of interpretability methods.

 :boom: [Rethinking Cooperative Rationalization: Introspective Extraction and Complement Control](https://www.aclweb.org/anthology/D19-1420.pdf)